jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/RedCanary-Threat-Detection-Report-2023.md

 results to lure users into downloading malicious installers.
 USBs, a well-known threat vector for decades, saw a resurgence in use by new malware families and established adversaries.

->Adversaries reevaluated their initial access methodologies
-in 2022 and leveraged old tradecraft in new ways at prodigious scale.

-### Phishing trend: Macros are out,
-### compressed files and containers are in
+Phishing trend: Macros are out, compressed files and containers are in
-#### Macros traded in for newer delivery vehicles
+Macros traded in for newer delivery vehicles
 In February 2022, Microsoft announced that they would start blocking VBA macros by default across their entire product suite.
 Key to implementing this change is the Zone Identifier Alternate Data Stream (ADS) value assigned to